What is a Chinese Wall?

 Under some circumstances, investment bankers may be permitted to disclose material, nonpublic information to employees in the Credit Capital Markets, Commercial Banking, Equity Research, and Risk Management departments for valid business purposes in connection with a particular investment banking transaction.

 Depending upon the significance of the information and the context in which it will be used, Compliance may recommend restrictions on the normal activities of the recipient of such information.
-Particular restraint should always be exercised with respect to the transmission of information (such as long-term corporate projections) that is not likely to become public during the course of an investment banking assignment and may inhibit the ability of the recipient to engage in normal business activities (including personal trading) once the investment banking assignment is completed.
+Particular restraint should always be exercised with respect to the transmission of information (such as long-term corporate projections) that is not likely to become public during the course of an investment banking assignment.
+It may inhibit the ability of the recipient to engage in normal business activities (including personal trading) once the investment banking assignment is completed.

 Finally, when investment bankers have been engaged in respect to an unannounced potential transaction, they should remind the client’s officers that they should not provide any confidential information to any bank employee (including, in particular, research analysts and employees in Institutional Equities Sales and Trading) who has not been brought over the wall with respect to the transaction.

 Employees who are Above the Chinese Wall

 Certain persons such as senior members of a bank’s management, Internal Audit, Corporate Security, Legal, Compliance, and the Risk Management team, will typically be “above the wall.”
 Persons who are “above the wall” may have access to material non-public information on both sides of the information barriers.

 The usual procedural safeguards of an information barrier, also known as a “Chinese Wall,” do not restrict access to such information and the recipient must be particularly careful to avoid improper use or disclosure of non-public information, particularly to the employees in the Institutional Equities and Research departments.